-\textbf{Inverse Reinforcement Learning (IRL).} is a direct instantiation of the goal attribution problem, aiming to distil a reward function from a policy or a set of demonstrations.
-A rich line of work in this area (e.g. \citealp{ng2000algorithms,abbeel_apprenticeship_2004}, surveyed by \citealp{arora_survey_2021}) also focused on AI alignment (e.g., \citealp{hadfield-menell_cooperative_2016,hadfield-menell_inverse_2017}).
-While a weakness of classical IRL is the assumption that observed behaviour is optimal, approaches like Maximum Entropy IRL \citep{ziebartMaximumEntropyInverse2008a} aim to relax this via stochastic models of behaviour.
+\textbf{Inverse Reinforcement Learning (IRL).} IRL is a direct instantiation of the goal attribution problem, aiming to infer a reward function from a policy or a set of demonstrations (see \citealp{ng2000algorithms,abbeel_apprenticeship_2004}, surveyed by \citealp{arora_survey_2021}).
+Work in this area has also been developed in connection with AI alignment (e.g., \citealp{hadfield-menell_cooperative_2016,hadfield-menell_inverse_2017}).
+While a weakness of classical IRL is the assumption that observed behaviour is optimal, approaches like MaxEnt IRL \citep{ziebartMaximumEntropyInverse2008a} aim to relax this via stochastic models of behaviour.
 Still, IRL methods suffer from the mis- and under-specification of the agent's behavioural model and latent reward function, respectively \citep{skalse_misspecification_2023}.
-Unlike IRL, in this work we directly probe for goal-relevant representations without assuming a specific reward structure.
+Under strong assumptions---full observability, goal-directedness as optimal utility maximisation, perfect generalisation to new environments, and the observer's ability to perform interventions (i.e., to design environments and evaluate the agent within them)---behavioural experiments can, in principle, identify an agent's goal \citep{amin2016resolving}.
+However, these assumptions are unlikely to hold for LLM-based agents.
+In contrast to IRL, in this work we directly probe for goal-relevant representations without assuming a specific reward structure.